PREMIERE EDITION :

 In Pilates with Emma Delahaye

-– One hour of group practice daily : Every day one hour is devoted at the end of the afternoon to a group practice.
+– One hour of group practice daily : Each day, one hour is devoted to overall practice.

 2. At the Royal Abbey of Fontevraud